Cleveland, Ohio HVAC Trade Schools & Certification

 Polaris Career Center

 Graduates are qualified to seek entry-level employment as HVAC technicians.
-They can take up roles such as furnace A/C installer, HVAC wholesaler, HVAC/R service technician, HVAC/R contractor, and similar positions.
 They receive NCCER certification and are prepared for industry certification exams that include R-410A Safety Training, EPA Section 608, OSHA 10-hour, apprentice PM tech, and the Industry Competency Exam (ICE) for residential HVAC.

 • Location: Middleburg Heights, OH